karlbennett/spring-rest-example/README.md

     mvn spring-boot:run

-Or after building the project with `mvn clean verify` you can run the executable war.
+Or after building the project with `mvn clean package` you can run the executable war.

     java -jar target/scratch-spring-rest-1.0-SNAPSHOT.war